Important Coronavirus Information

-Benedictine Living Community-St. Peter is providing coronavirus testing weekly to our employees and as needed to residents, tenants and employees with symptoms.
+Benedictine Living Community-St. Peter is providing COVID-19 testing weekly to our employees and as needed to residents, tenants and employees with symptoms.
 Testing helps to identify those who may have the virus and may not show symptoms so we can care for them and potentially limit transmission to others.
 We will update our hotline – 507-933-5277 – if our testing identifies any new positive cases.

-As we have for the past few months, we are closely monitoring all our residents and associates for signs and symptoms of the virus.
+As we have for the past year, we are closely monitoring all our residents and associates for signs and symptoms of the virus.
 We remain communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading on our campus.

 Infection Control Measures